EXCLUSIVE-Nord Stream 2 owner considers insolvency after pipeline halt, sanctions -sources

 The two sources, who spoke on condition of anonymity because the talks about a potential insolvency are confidential, said that Nord Stream 2 AG has been working with a financial adviser on clearing some of its liabilities and could formally begin insolvency proceedings in a Swiss court as soon as this week.

-Nord Stream 2 AG did not respond to requests for comment from Reuters.
+Nord Stream 2 AG did not comment on possible insolvency.
 Gazprom GAZP.MM declined to comment.

 The 1,230 km (767 mile) pipeline had not begun commercial operations because it was pending certification in Germany, which last week put this process on hold as a result of the escalating Ukraine crisis.